 The Folk Hall’s fabulous café has re-opened with a new manager and a delicious new menu, and is currently open 9am-5pm Monday to Friday, and 9am to 2pm on Saturday.
-Pop in for a delicious coffee and a freshly baked scone, or stay a little longer and choose from our broad menu of fresh, local dishes including cooked breakfasts and light lunches (vegetarian and gluten free options always on offer).
+Pop in for a delicious coffee and a freshly baked scone, or stay a little longer and choose from our broad menu of fresh, local dishes including cooked breakfasts, light lunches and afternoon snacks (vegetarian and gluten free options always on offer).

 New Earswick Post Office moved to the Folk Hall in 2017 and can be found in the main foyer area (currently open 9:00am-4pm Monday-Friday and 9am-1.30pm Saturday).
 Photocopying facilities are available in the library and at reception.